Bhavya-Mistry/MCP/filesystem-langchain/README.md

 └── README.md
 ```

-> You can skip this setup phase if you have **Claude Desktop** installed in your system
+> You can skip this setup phase and jump to next section if you have **Claude Desktop** installed in your system

 ## ⚙️ Setup